Darcy Nicholas: Artistic practice

 Nicholas has been involved in the contemporary Māori art movement since the late 1960s.
 Nicholas spent 10 years with the New Zealand Police early in his career, but painted and exhibited during this time.
 In 1973 he decided to move into making art full-time.
 He has exhibited throughout New Zealand, Australia, Africa, United States, France, India, Britain, Germany, Netherlands, and Canada.

-Nicholas was commissioned to produce a sculpture for the opening of Pukeahu National War Memorial Park in 2015.
+Nicholas was commissioned to produce the sculpture Hinerangi for the opening of Pukeahu National War Memorial Park in 2015.